 The breakthrough occurred when Dr. George Hoyt Whipple of the University of Rochester ran an experiment, showing that the administration of liver rapidly restored the blood counts of dogs he had made anemic by making them bleed.

 Thanks to this, Drs.
 William P. Murphy and George R. Minot proposed that liver may be useful in the treatment of pernicious anemia, even though it was different than the anemia induced in Whipple’s dogs.
 So, they started feeding liver to patients.

 In 1934, Whipple, Minot and Murphy were awarded the Nobel Prize for Physiology and Medicine for discovering the anti pernicious anemia factor, named extrinsic factor.

 Soon after, Dr. William Bosworth Castle of Harvard University discovered that patients who had stomach surgery were still anemic despite being fed liver or meat.
 He suspected there must be something in the stomach that helps absorb the extrinsic factor.

 Ate raw meat, vomited it out an hour later, and fed his vomit to patients.

 And it worked.

 Though it may sound horrific to you today, back then it was groundbreaking.
-He gave the name Intrinsic Factor to whatever the thing was in his stomach juice (and vomit) that enabled the absorption of the Extrinsic Factor, which later was isolated and named…
+He gave the name intrinsic factor to whatever it was in his stomach juice (and vomit) that enabled the absorption of the extrinsic factor, which was later isolated and named…

-Notice: Pernicious Anemia back then referred to all anemia cases resulting from B12 deficiency.
-These days, however, it refers specifically to B12 deficiency anemia resulting from antibodies that inhibit B12 absorption.
+Pernicious anemia back then referred to all anemia cases resulting from B12 deficiency.
+These days, it refers specifically to B12 deficiency anemia resulting from antibodies that inhibit B12 absorption.
 In effect, the type of cases Dr. Castle treated with his vomit.
 Luckily, these days you can have B12 shots.